lcrs/_.hips/README.md

 <img width="2560" height="1487" alt="Ls_MatrixFromChart_v01" src="https://github.com/user-attachments/assets/1a30e0f6-d35c-478f-86aa-d5a005937645" />

 #### [Ls_MatrixInterp_v01.hiplc](./Ls_MatrixInterp_v01.hiplc)
-Interpolating between two matrix attributes using `slerp()`:
+Interpolating between two matrices using `slerp()` so the transform stays rigid and doesn't introduce weird shears like interpolating the matrix values directly does:

 <img width="1919" height="919" alt="Ls_MatrixInterp_v01" src="https://github.com/user-attachments/assets/e44d1f4b-f240-4d20-8ebe-d88a2ff799f8" />

 #### [Ls_OldBubbleSim_v07.hiplc](./Ls_OldBubbleSim_v07.hiplc)
-Soap bubble simulated as 2D smoke with "single rest" advection and a noise texture mapped on in COPs, rendered with Arnold's thin film shader... the only real trick is to resize the rest field up 3x before remapping the texture onto it, which looks much smoother and more detailed, as if the whole thing was done with 3x3 antialiasing:
+Soap bubble simulated as 2D smoke with a noise texture mapped to the advected "single rest" field in COPs, rendered with Arnold's thin film shader - doing that keeps far more detail than trying to advect the noise texture directly, and resizing the rest field up 3x before mapping makes it look as if the whole thing was done with an extra 3x3 worth of antialiasing:

 https://github.com/user-attachments/assets/467113a6-0022-4068-886b-ddd9e7b79387

 #### [Ls_PackedGeoRayCull.hipnc](./Ls_PackedGeoRayCull.hipnc)
-Culls packed prims using visibility rays - it may seem surprising that the Ray SOP can trace against packed prims since most SOPs only treat them as a single point but thinking of them as render time instances hints that it should work... the rays record hitprim from the packed geo, then `findattribvalcount()` checks if each piece of packed geo had a hit recorded:
+Keeps only packed prims that are visible from a point by casting rays - it may seem surprising that the Ray SOP can trace against packed prims since most SOPs only treat them as a single point, but thinking of them as render time instances hints that it should work and be fast... the rays record hitprim from the packed geo, then `findattribvalcount()` checks if each piece had a hit recorded:

 <img width="2560" height="1600" alt="Ls_PackedGeoRayCull" src="https://github.com/user-attachments/assets/434751f3-c2ab-4e95-8b93-878eff904c09" />